seinecle/codapps/docs/generated-html/subdir/assembled adocs_temp_slides.md

 - Select the Codename One plugin by ticking the box on the left.
 - Click on “Install” and follow the instructions.

-== 3.
-Restart NetBeans to finish the installation

 Congratulations, you are ready to create your first mobile app!

 <<<

 = = = Checking for plugin updates
-== 1.
-Notifications for updates

 The Codename One plugin is the tool that enables us to apps with NetBeans.